robertvgarcia/robertvgarcia/README.md

 <!-- - 📫 How to reach me: ... -->
 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I like to play and study chess, crochet, and exercise.
+- ⚡ Fun fact: I like to play and study chess, code, cook, and exercise.